AntonioTorres23/OpenGL_Notes/PBR Specular IBL.md

 ![[Pasted image 20251217112313.png]]

-The second part of the split sum equation equals the BRDF part of the specular integral
+The second part of the split sum equation equals the BRDF part of the specular integral.
+If we pretend the incoming radiance is completely white